-Unlike the Arctic—an ocean basin surrounded by land—the Antarctic is a large continent surrounded by ocean.
+Unlike the Arctic—an ocean basin surrounded by land—the Antarctic is a large continent surrounded by an ocean.
 Because of this geography, sea ice has more room to expand in the winter.
-But the ice also stretches closer to warmer, lower latitudes, leading to more melting in summer.
-Antarctic sea ice peaks in September (the end of Southern Hemisphere winter) and retreats to a minimum in February.
+But that ice also stretches into warmer latitudes, leading to more melting in summer.
+Antarctic sea ice peaks in September (the end of Southern Hemisphere winter) and usually retreats to a minimum in February.

-Since the start of the satellite record, total Antarctic sea ice has increased by about 1 percent per decade.
-Whether the small increase in extent is a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
-In September 2012, for instance, satellites observed a new record high for winter sea ice extent; it remained high (but not a record) at the summer peak in February 2012.
-These new highs occurred while the Arctic was seeing record lows.
+Since the start of regular satellite observations in 1979, total Antarctic sea ice has increased by about 1 percent per decade.
+Whether the increase is a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
+For three consecutive Septembers from 2012 to 2014, satellites observed new record highs for winter sea ice extent.
+These highs occurred while the Arctic was seeing record lows.
+Starting in 2016, prominent decreases in sea ice around Antarctica started to occur.
+It was too soon to say if the decline marked a shift in the behavior of Antarctic sea ice.

 Antarctic Sea Ice